vcabbage/amqp/README.md

 the most common AMQP protocols in use today.
 A list of AMQP 1.0 brokers and other AMQP 1.0 resources can be found at [github.com/xinchen10/awesome-amqp](https://github.com/xinchen10/awesome-amqp).

-This project is currently alpha status, though it is currently being used by my employer in a production capacity.

-API is subject to change until 1.0.0.
-If you choose to use this library, please vendor it.
+This library aims to be stable and worthy of production usage, but the API is still subject to change.
+To conform with SemVer, the major version will remain 0 until the API is deemed stable.
+During this period breaking changes will be indicated by bumping the minor version.
+Non-breaking changes will bump the patch version.

 ## Install